Jess Lockwood (bull rider): 2021 season

 2021 was not a good year professional year for Lockwood.
-In mid-January, during the first round of the opening UTB event of the season in Ocala, Florida, he was yanked over the front end by Detroit Lean and one of the bull’s horns caught Lockwood in the jaw underneath his helmet’s facemask.
+In mid-January, during the first round of the opening UTB event of the season in Ocala, Florida, he was yanked over the front end by Detroit Lean and one of the bull's horns caught Lockwood in the jaw underneath his helmet's facemask.
 This resulted in Lockwood receiving a broken jaw that required surgery.
-He returned to competition three weeks later at the UTB event in Del Rio, Texas where he rode Skull Crusher for 87 points in Round 1.
+He returned to competition three weeks later at the UTB event in Del Rio, Texas, where he rode Skull Crusher for 87 points in Round 1.
 However, during Round 2, he was bucked off by Jaynettes Pet 2.
-In the Championship Round, he was bucked off by Coriolis Effect, which resulted in a wreck where Lockwood was yanked towards the bull’s head and the collision broke joints in a finger from Lockwood’s free hand.
-The next day at the UTB event in Glendale, Arizona, a determined Lockwood rode Rising Sun for 88.25 points in Round 1.
-He was bucked off by Lil’ Loco in Round 2, but would bounce back in the Championship Round by Riding Canadian Mist for 88.75 points in the Championship Round.
+In the Championship Round, he was bucked off by Coriolis Effect, which resulted in a wreck where Lockwood was yanked towards the bull's head and the collision broke joints in a finger from Lockwood's free hand.
+Later, at the UTB event in Glendale, Arizona, a determined Lockwood rode Rising Sun for 88.25 points in Round 1.
+He was bucked off by Lil' Loco in Round 2, but would bounce back in the Championship Round by Riding Canadian Mist for 88.75 points in the Championship Round.
 Lockwood would end up finishing second in Glendale.
 However, things would go downhill for him the rest of the season.

-After the conclusion of the Glendale UTB event, Lockwood decided to skip the following UTB event in Kansas City, Missouri to be able to heal a bit from his hand injury.
+After the conclusion of the Glendale UTB event, Lockwood decided to skip the following UTB event in Kansas City, Missouri, to be able to heal a bit from his hand injury.
 He would return to the UTB event the following weekend in Louisville, Kentucky.
-However, he would buck off all his bulls he faced in Louisville, as well as all the bulls he faced in the next two UTB events in Sioux Falls, South Dakota and Oklahoma City, Oklahoma.
+However, he would buck off all his bulls he faced in Louisville, as well as all the bulls he faced in the next two UTB events in Sioux Falls, South Dakota, and Oklahoma City, Oklahoma.
 In Round 1 of Oklahoma City, Lockwood was bucked off by Bandit and the bull stepped on his left quad.
 As a result of this new injury, he doctored out of the rest of the event.
 He would then miss the next two UTB events to recover.
-He made his return to the UTB event in Billings, Montana in mid-May where he bucked off all his bulls.
-Since returning to competition in September 2020 after missing six months while recovering from hamstring surgery, Lockwood’s pelvic area had been painful.
+He made his return to the UTB event in Billings, Montana, in mid-May where he bucked off all his bulls.
+Since returning to competition in September 2020 after missing six months while recovering from hamstring surgery, Lockwood's pelvic area had been painful.
 In May 2022, he went to get an MRI/X-ray to get to the bottom of the problem.
 As it turned out, he had been riding with a separated pelvis.
 Said injury possibly dated as far back when he tore his hamstring in March 2020.
 He decided to get surgery with the hope of returning to competition as soon as the UTB series returned after a two-month summer hiatus.